chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 	</beans>

-Restart XL Deploy or XL Release.
+Restart XL Deploy.
 Ensure that the server starts without any exceptions.

 ## Step 6 Add the user in the GUI

-Add the user who you used in [step 4](#step-4-determine-user-properties) as a principal in the XL Deploy or XL Release interface and assign the principal permission to log in.
+Add the user who you used in [step 4](#step-4-determine-user-properties) as a principal in the XL Deploy interface and assign the principal permission to log in.

 ## Step 7 Verify the user log-in